ABOUT

 Acknowledgements

-I've had a lot of help building the library over the years, and several kind souls have been good enough to give me copies of books (either their own or someone else's!), or swap books, including Guy Castley, João Crawford-Cabral, Eric Dinerstein, Sam Fallon, Kris Helgen, David Happold, Luke Hunter, Jonathan Kingdon, Andrew Lowry, Jill Lucena, David Macdonald, David Mallon, Russ Mittermeier, Ara Monadjem, Dave Rowe-Rowe, the late John Skinner, Andrew Smith, Simon Stuart, Sam Turvey and Nobby Yamaguchi, and probably a few other good folks I have neglected to mention.
+I've had a lot of help building the library over the years, and several kind souls have been good enough to give me copies of books (either their own or someone else's!), or swap books, including Guy Castley, Guy Cowlishaw, João Crawford-Cabral, Eric Dinerstein, Sam Fallon, Kris Helgen, David Happold, Luke Hunter, Jonathan Kingdon, Andrew Lowry, Jill Lucena, David Macdonald, David Mallon, Russ Mittermeier, Ara Monadjem, Dave Rowe-Rowe, the late John Skinner, Andrew Smith, Simon Stuart, Sam Turvey and Nobby Yamaguchi, and probably a few other good folks I have neglected to mention.
 A massive word of thanks to all.

 A special word of thanks to my wife, Rachel, who very kindly tolerates nearly an entire room of the house being taken up with books (I promise the next house will have a sewing room!).
 And finally to my parents, without whom my love of books (and more specifically books on wildlife) would probably never have developed.